-Ex-charity boss guilty of £700,000 fraud
+Ex-charity boss convicted of £700k fraud

 Briers stole a total of £708,499, the jury heard.

-He paid 60 fraudulent cheques, amounting to £433,236, into his bank account as well as awarding himself £105,560 via 12 unauthorised bonuses and £169,703 through 19 unauthorised top-ups to his pension.
+He paid 60 fraudulent cheques amounting to £433,236 into his bank account as well as awarding himself £105,560 via 12 unauthorised bonuses and £169,703 through 19 unauthorised top-ups to his pension.

 The jury heard concerns were raised by a finance officer in August 2015 who had become worried about an invoice claiming to be from an architecture firm.